 Were you running on the beach or hiking in a national park when you took that photo (or your bestie snapped that gorgeous photo of you)?

 Describing what you were doing is an easy way for people — aka potential followers — who share your interests to find you.

-These hashtags are all about the vibe and how travel makes you feel.
-They may not have the numbers that #sunset has, but you can bet that the people browsing niche travel hashtags are the kinds of passionate people who make the best followers.
+These vacation hashtags for travel are all about the vibe and how travel makes you feel.
+They may not have the numbers that #sunset has, but you can bet that the people browsing niche Instagram travel hashtags are the kinds of passionate people who make the best followers.

 Aviation Travel Hashtags

-Obviously, the photos you post with this hashtag must have something to do with aviation, but that should be easy considering how much of travel involves boarding a plane.
+Obviously, the photos you post with these popular hashtags must have something to do with aviation, but that should be easy considering how much of travel involves boarding a plane.